Picking out a potential jack-o’-lantern or two from the pumpkin patch, farmers market or grocery store is a time-honored tradition.

 10. Make Pumpkin Pickles

 If you’re pickle-obsessed like me, you’ll want to try these babies.
-For a sweeter pickle to go with desserts or cheese platters, try this pickled sugar pumpkin recipe.
-Looking for something with a little more kick?
-Try these South Indian pumpkin pickles.
+For a sweeter pickle to go with desserts or cheese platters, try this pickled sugar pumpkin recipe from Serious Eats.

 11. Dry Pumpkin Skin into Chips